Restoring Reason and Civility in Public Spaces

 The eSCAPe protocol is a mindful interpersonal tool for restoring connection and reason between a distressed person and the person who wants to help.

-The approach consists of a set of four, easily learned interventions that foster social connection, give agitated people a sense of choice and control, anticipate what will happen next and restore brain’s capacity to think and to plan.
+The approach consists of a set of four, easily learned interventions that foster social connection, give agitated people a sense of choice and control, anticipate what will happen next and restore the brain’s capacity to think and to plan.

 Who Benefits From eSCAPe Protocol Training?